pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         >>> digest.finalize()
         b'l\xa1=R\xcap\xc8\x83\xe0\xf0\xbb\x10\x1eBZ\x89\xe8bM\xe5\x1d\xb2\xd29%\x93\xafj\x84\x11\x80\x90'

-    If the backend doesn't support the requested ``algorithm`` an :class:`~cryptography.exceptions.UnsupportedAlgorithm` exception will be
-    raised.

     Keep in mind that attacks against cryptographic hashes only get stronger with time, and that often algorithms that were once thought to be strong, become broken.
 Because of this it's important to include a plan for